 Nowadays, you hear most people say Santorini is on top of their bucket list.
 And I can’t blame them, Santorini is one of the most exquisite places I’ve seen.
 Thanks to social media, people are getting more exposed to the most beautiful places our generation has ever seen.
 Gone are the days when catching a glimpse of famous destinations means, reading about them in magazines, books, getting post cards from family and friends, or watching television specials about them.
 Now you can simply go to Google or social networking sites and see amazing places shared by people from around the world.

 If you’re looking for a Santorini travel guide, now is the time to know this is not it.
-There are a bunch of other articles on how to get around Santorini, where to dine, what to do, etc., and you won’t find it here.
+There are many other articles on how to get around Santorini, where to dine, what to do, etc., and you won’t find it here.
 I know you don’t need convincing or reasons why you need to travel to Santorini, but if you’re looking for inspiration and some Santorini photography to stir your wanderlust, I advise you to keep on reading.

 I remember it as if it was yesterday.
 It was October 2013, my wife Kristine and I were on board a plane to Seattle, Washington.
 It’s the first time we’re going on a vacation after we had our son, Parker.
 She’s frantic; the thought of leaving our seven-month old baby for a few days did not sit well on her.
 I had to persuade her that we need this for ourselves, and for our child.
 Having a baby is the most rewarding experience anyone could have, but I can’t deny the fact that it’s a lot of work.
 My wife likes to be prepared; she bought all kinds of baby books as soon as we learned we’re expecting.
 But nothing, could ever prepare someone for what happens when you have a child, and for the intense emotions you will feel.
 And her not having a decent sleep for several months because she takes care of our baby while still working full time, I knew then that we just needed a break even just for a few days.

 Back on that plane, I was trying to reassure her that everything will be fine.
 The pain on her chest did not help.
 She’s still breastfeeding then and the last time she did was five hours ago at home.
 For those who don’t know, it is quite painful for lactating mothers if they haven’t nursed their baby in a while.
 The only way to get relief from engorgement based on my wife’s experience was to nurse our baby or pump.
-I suggested for her to do it in the lavatory and she said she didn’t want to contaminate her sterilized breast pumps so she decided to just suck it up and wait ‘til we land in Seattle so she can do it in our hotel.
+I suggested for her to do the latter in the lavatory and she said she didn’t want to contaminate her sterilized breast pumps so she decided to just suck it up and wait ‘til we land in Seattle so she can do it in our hotel.
 She asked the flight attendant for vodka and pineapple juice to calm her down.
 She’s going to pump and dump her milk anyway for the entire duration of our trip so it doesn’t make a difference if she drinks now.

 While waiting for her drink, she grabbed the magazine in front of her and on the first page was a gorgeous picture of white buildings perched on cliffs by the ocean.
 I think I’ve seen it before but I’m not really sure where that is.
 I was thinking it must be in Europe.
 For the next several minutes, she had her face buried in that article.
 When she finally put the magazine down, she started talking non-stop about this island in Greece in the Cyclades.
 You know when you learned something good and you can’t stop talking about it because you’re too thrilled about that discovery?
 That’s how she was.
 The place is called Santorini and that’s how it all started.